thorzambo/thorzambo/README.md

 ## **Soon Developer - CH - IT - ♌'97**

 <br/>
-🎓 Currently Studying Economics, ending Bachelor's in the management stream.
+🎓 Bachelor in Economics, Management.
 Why coding?<br/>
+🤖 My main interests are into automation, AI, Solving Problems Experienced Entrepeneurs are not able to think about.
-🎯 My main interests are into automation.
-Cause of that, the chain connects to frontends, backends, and anything related.<br/>
+🎯 Due to my main interest, the chain connects to frontends, backends, software developing, any kind of smart solution and anything related.<br/>
 🧩 Discovered my real passion for coding after tasting almost anything.<br/>
-🪙 Currenlty fascinated by Blockchain.<br/>
+🪙 Currenlty also fascinated by Blockchain Technology.<br/>
 <br/>

 <a href="https://t.me/thorzambo">